developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/demo/index.md

 <img style="height:350px" src="06_parsed.png"/>
 <br>

+**If SimulScan has less than absolute confidence in the correctless of a decoded value**, that value will be presented along with an image of the corresponding area from the scanned Document to aid in validation or correction.

 **&#56;.
-Warnings appear with results** that SimulScan considers questionable along with an image of the corresponding area to aid in validation or correction:
+Tap any red-highlighted fields** to confirm or correct the captured data:
 <img style="height:350px" src="07_check_results.png"/>
 <br>